 - Ensuite bathroom comes with twin hot water showers

-- Air-conditioned room with antique four-poster queen-sized bed
+- Air-conditioned room with antique four-poster queen-size bed

 - Views of garden and sea through arched doorways